 Most charter schools have a unique curriculum.
 Some specialize in the arts and others provide home-school support via online learning and in-person enrichment programs.
 If you think your child would benefit from an education at a Charter School, call the school directly for more information.

-There are 10 private high schools and 29 private elementary schools in Santa Cruz County.
+There are over 30 private lower, middle, and high schools in Santa Cruz County.
 The average acceptance rate is 82% and 47% of the schools are religiously affiliated.
 On average, the student/teacher ratio is 10:1.
 The average tuition for private elementary and high schools is $8,794-$24,040.

 We value your time and attention